biona001/GhostKnockoffGWAS/docs/src/man/zfile.md

 The Z score file should satisfy the following requirements:
 1. It is a comma- or tab-separated text file (.gz compressed is acceptable)
 2. The first row should be a header line, and every row after the first will be treated as a different SNP.
-3. By default `GhostKnockoffGWAS` will search for column names `CHR`, `POS`, `REF`, `ALT`, and `Z`.
-Alternatively, you can specify which column should be used for each of these fields by providing the corresponding optional inputs, e.g. `--CHR 6` tells `GhostKnockoffGWAS` to use column 6 as `CHR`.
+3. By default `cit-lasso` will search for column names `CHR`, `POS`, `REF`, `ALT`, and `Z`.
+Alternatively, you can specify which column should be used for each of these fields by providing the corresponding optional inputs, e.g. `--CHR 6` tells `CITLasso` to use column 6 as `CHR`.
 The `ALT` allele will be treated as the effect allele and `REF` be treated as non-effect allele.
 The POS (position) field of each variant must be from HG19 or HG38, which must be specified by the `--genome-build` argument.

 Here is a minimal example with 10 Z scores